 Fashion Island is the primary retail hub within Newport Center and is developed with retail, dining, and commercial entertainment uses.
-Permitted uses for Fashion Island include uses in support of the existing retail, dining, and commercial entertainment uses.
+Permitted uses for Fashion Island include uses in support of the existing retail, dining, commercial entertainment, and residential uses.
 Fashion Island is intended to be a vibrant regional retail and entertainment center and a day/evening destination with a wide variety of uses that will serve visitors, residents, and employees of the area.
 Figure 2, Fashion Island Sub-Area, shows the boundary of Fashion Island.

-The Commercial Office blocks include Block 100 (Figure 3), Block 400 (Figure 4), and a portion of Block 800 also referred to as Pacific Financial Plaza.
+The Commercial Office/Residential blocks include Block 100 (Figure 3), Block 400 (Figure 4), and a portion of Block 800 also referred to as Pacific Financial Plaza.
 Block 100 generally comprises administrative and professional offices that serve local and regional markets.
 Other uses permitted in the block include limited accessory retail, financial, service and entertainment uses.
 Block 400 generally comprises commercial office, with medical related offices and retail use.
 The Pacific Financial Plaza portion of Block 800 is generally comprised of commercial office and restaurant uses.
+Residential uses are permitted within the Commercial Office/Residential blocks.